 Application : Applied

 Explanation on : application of the practice At present, the Chairman of the AC is Mr. Lee Kean Teong, who is distinct from the Chairman of the Board.
 In addition, the Chairman of the AC is an Independent Non-Executive Director, as enumerated under paragraph 15.10 of Listing Requirements.
-The roles and responsibilities of the AC are clearly detailed in AC's Terms of Reference ("TOR") and AC Report, addressing the independence and
+The roles and responsibilities of the AC are clearly detailed in AC's Terms of Reference and the AC report under Annual Report, addressing the independence and objectivity of the Committee.

-objectivity of the Committee.
-In FY2023, the AC had revised its TOR to encompass changes related to Conflict of Interest ("COI") pursuant to Paragraph 15.12(1)(h) of the MMLR, expanding the role of the AC to review COI situations that arose or persist (in addition to those that may arise) and the measures taken to resolve, eliminate, or mitigate the COI.

 Explanation for : departure

-Large companies are require to complete the columns b red to complete the columns below.
+Large companies are requi to complete the columns b red to complete the columns below.
 Non-large companies are encouraged elow.

 Measure :

 Timeframe :